ASMSA-CompSci-Club/static-website-workshop/README.md

 Simply create a repository named *username.github.io* and you are good to go!

 You can optionally add a custom domain, but you will always be able to access your site via *username.github.io*.

+## HTML Basics

+HTML syntax is fairly straightforward.
+A page consists of many HTML elements, each with an opening tag (<tag>) and an end tag (</tag).
+From there, you just need to be aware of the different types of HTML tags. [w3schools](https://www.w3schools.com/html/default.asp) is a great resource for this and some common tags are listed below.